-All customers are metered.
-The most common size is ¾-inch, and there are around 30,600 in the system.
+All customers' water service is metered.
+The most common meter size is ¾-inch, and there are around 30,000 in the system.
 New installations and replacements are scheduled each year.

 Customers are charged only for the water they use.
 Occasionally, however, it can become difficult to read particular meters, usually due to their being obstructed by plants or vehicles.
 In these cases, we may have to send out an estimated bill.

 Therefore, it is important that you keep plants trimmed and make sure that you have no vehicles parked over meter boxes.

 Additionally, as you plan new landscapes, please consider the location of your plantings relative to the water meter.
 Give consideration to the size plants will be once they are mature.
 This will benefit you as well as us, since you may need to shut water off quickly at some point due to a leak or other problem.
 Also, plant roots will make repair or replacement of water lines both more likely and more difficult.
 Considering this as you are planting can help prevent future problems.